consensys-vertical-apps/mmi-defi-adapters/packages/adapters-library/README.md

 ### Build your DeFi asset metadata files

-Watch the [build your DeFi asset metadata files video](https://drive.google.com/file/d/1QfI5ZIg2-lkw2KqNypZo0G5ySye0o0WC/view 'Watch the build your DeFi asset metadata files') for a detailed guide.
+Watch the [build your DeFi asset metadata files video](https://drive.google.com/file/d/1F6AnSkhd9Iu7f62f3VcAJ60iHZfAib1B/view 'Watch the build your DeFi asset metadata files') for a detailed guide.

-6. Implement the buildMetadata function in your adapter.
+6. Implement the getProtocolToken function in your adapter.
 7. Run:
    - `npm run build-metadata -- -p <protocol-id>` to create your metadata files